 be proxied HTTP.

-From Kubernetes v1.9 onwrds you can use predefined AWS SSL policies with HTTPS or SSL listeners for your Services.
+From Kubernetes v1.9 onwards you can use predefined AWS SSL policies with HTTPS or SSL listeners for your Services.

-To see which policies are available for use, you can the
+To see which policies are available for use, you can use the

 aws command line tool: